Sao Miguel Azores, Portugal Travel Guide

 These "Festivals of the Holy Spirit" occur throughout the island in spring and early summer, with parades and shared meals ("sopas do Espírito Santo").

-A natural monument with a warm waterfall access to a pool and iron-rich pools amidst lush vegetation.
+A natural monument with a warm waterfall access to a swimming pool and iron-rich pools amidst lush vegetation.

-Restaurants typically close their kitchens approximately 10:30 PM - 11:00 PM.
+Dining places generally close their kitchens approximately 10:30 PM - 11:00 PM.

 Bars often remain open until midnight or later, especially on Fridays and Saturdays.